uilnej/mynet/README.md

 following tasks: accessing profile page; posting and responding to comments; browsing content; and creating a library entry.

-Files for the app are located in the "media" folder.
-Files include .png files of the individual frames for the app, along with the exported .fig file.
+.png files of the individual frames for the app are located under the "spores (1)" folder.
+The figma file is located at spore.fig

 The Figma file can be accessed here: https://www.figma.com/file/07PQYFGdnjnbFgHZUzYvWwjX/spore